edogawashinichi/NLP-Demo-for-Benchmark-Tasks/README.md

 ## To-do

-so far benchmark tasks demos that has been added
+so far benchmark tasks demos that have been added
  - bert_demo
    - run
      - run_myCola.sh (accuracy 0.74)